-In March of this year, the whole country was shocked as the news about the college admissions scandal broke.
+When the news about the college admissions scandal broke several years ago, the whole country was shocked.
 We learned that wealthy parents were helping their children cheat on standardized tests, lie on applications, and bribe faculty and staff at our most prestigious universities.
 Although the lengths to which these parents went are extreme, this kind of out of control behavior by parents is not uncommon.
 It is present at high school sporting games when parents yell at a coach, at dance classes when parents pressure children to excel, at beauty pageants, and in academics.
 Some believe such involvement and intensity are necessary for their child to succeed, but at what cost?
 And if your child is unhappy, is that really success?

 Finding the right parenting balance is tricky.
 As parents we experience pride, joy, fear, and anxiety all at the same time.
 We all want our children to be happy, to grow up and reach their fullest potential, and achieve their goals and dreams.
 But what happens when a child’s dreams for themselves don’t match up with a parent’s dreams for their child?